scrapedin/scrapedin/README.md

 #### Pipenv method (recommended)

 Install specific versions of selenium & geckodriver via pipenv for a safer, more pleasant scraping experience.
-This method will allow you to execute scrapedin via `pipenv shell` or `pipenv run scrapedin.py` and will respect your globally installed external libraries.
+This method will allow you to execute scrapedin via `pipenv shell` or `pipenv run python scrapedin.py` and will respect your globally installed external libraries.

 **Simply install via**